chrovis/varity/README.md

 ## Breaking changes in 0.11.0

-We fixed following `varity.vcf-to-hgvs` implementation.
+We fixed the `varity.vcf-to-hgvs` implementation.
-It is inconvenient to throw an exception in `vcf-variant->protein-hgvs` when variants overlapping a boundary of exon/intron even if `vcf-variant->coding-dna-hgvs` succeed in `vcf-to-hgvs.vcf-variant->hgvs`.
-So we changed to return nil.
+It is confusing to throw the exception in `vcf-variant->protein-hgvs` when a variant overlaps the exon-intron boundaries, even if coding DNA HGVS is available.
+So we changed the behavior to return protein HGVS as `nil`.

 ## Breaking changes in 0.10.0